-While the passage of the Modernization of Cosmetics Regulation Act of 2022 (MoCRA) did indicate important progress for the industry, more needs to be done to achieve a truly health-protective safety standard for personal-care products.
-Congress must address critical gaps in personal-care product safety that impact everyone, especially women of color and professional salon workers.
+While we are proud of the work our community did to get MoCRA enacted, Beautycounter calls on Congress to do more to achieve a truly health-protective safety standard for personal care products.
+Congress must address critical gaps in personal care product safety that impact everyone, especially women of color and professional salon workers.
 Cue the Safer Beauty Bill Package.

 - H.R.
 3619 – The Toxic-Free Beauty Act (Reps.
-Schakowsky and Fletcher): Bans 11 harmful chemicals, including mercury, formaldehyde, parabens, and phthalates, from personal-care products.
+Schakowsky and Fletcher): Bans 11 harmful chemicals, including mercury, formaldehyde, parabens, and phthalates, from personal care products.
 These chemicals are already banned in the European Union, California, and Maryland.

 - H.R.
 3620 – Cosmetic Safety Protections for Communities of Color and Professional Salon Workers (Reps.
-Schakowsky and Blunt Rochester): Funds research, resources, and the development of safer cosmetic ingredients to protect the health of women of color and salon workers, two vulnerable populations that are most at risk due to harmful chemicals in products marketed to them or commonly found in their workplaces.
+Schakowsky and Blunt Rochester): Funds research, resources, and the development of safer cosmetic ingredients to protect the health of women of color and salon workers—two vulnerable populations that are most at risk due to harmful chemicals in products marketed to them or commonly found in their workplaces.

 - H.R.
 3621 – Cosmetic Fragrance and Flavor Right to Know Act (Reps.
-Schakowsky and Matsui): Requires product labeling and website disclosures of secret, unlabeled, and sometimes harmful chemicals in our personal-care products.
+Schakowsky and Matsui): Requires product labeling and website disclosures of secret, unlabeled, and sometimes harmful chemicals in our personal care products.

 - H.R.
-3622 – Cosmetic Supply Chain Transparency Act (Rep. Schakowsky): Requires upstream suppliers of raw materials, ingredients and private label products to provide full ingredient disclosure and safety data to personal-care product brands.
+3622 – Cosmetic Supply Chain Transparency Act (Rep. Schakowsky): Requires upstream suppliers of raw materials, ingredients and private label products to provide full ingredient disclosure and safety data to personal care product brands.